LukasTsunami/ZSSN/README.md

   - This DTO answer also goes through Sanitizer to a JSON Mapping
   - All handlers knows about Bad News Counter when inherits from BaseHandler

-That's it, trade workflow its
+That's it, trade workflow its mapped

 .